-DriveMaker Freeware mounts or maps an FTP site to your desktop or Windows Server as a drive letter, for example: D:.
-Now you can use all kinds of different software to access the files on your FTP server just like the files you have on your PC, including the command prompt, anti-virus, Microsoft Excel, Word, etc.
+DriveMaker Freeware mounts or maps an FTP, FTPS, Amazon S3, S3 compatible storage, Wasasbi, TrueNAS, or SFTP site to your desktop or Windows Server as a drive letter, for example: D:.
+Now you can use all kinds of different software to access the files on your FTP / SFTP server just like the files you have on your PC, including the command prompt, anti-virus, Microsoft Excel, Word, etc.

-You can also use Drivemaker to set up your own cloud backup server with BackupChain, our backup solution, which has an FTP server built-in.
+You can also use Drivemaker to set up your own secure private cloud backup server with BackupChain, our backup solution, which has a secure FTPS server built-in.

 The basic version of DriveMaker is free, even for commercial purposes, forever.
 (Redistribution is not permitted, however.
 You need to download DriveMaker each time from the link above on this page).
 Runs on Windows Server 2008 or Vista and later.